- American Family vs. Travelers: Which one is the cheapest?

 American Family vs. Travelers: Which one is the cheapest?

-Travelers costs an average of $518, while Travelers has average rates for state minimum coverage of $602.
+Travelers costs an average of $518, while American Family has average rates for state minimum coverage of $602.

-For full coverage with 100/300/100 in liability coverage and $500 deductibles for comprehensive and collision insurance, Travelers costs an average of $1,606.
-American Family costs more at an average of $1,698.
+For full coverage with 100/300/100 in liability and $500 deductibles for comprehensive and collision, Travelers costs an average of $1,606 annually.
+American Family is more expensive, with an average cost of $1,698.

 Company | Average annual rate for full coverage | Average annual rate for state minimum coverage | Average annual premium for liability-only (50/100/50) car insurance |